-This means that a discrepancy between the URL set in this cookie and the URL with which you access your site will block WordPress from authenticating your session and log you out.
+This means that a discrepancy between the URL set in this cookie and the URL with which you access your site will block WordPress from authenticating your session and logging you out.

-Anything that my corrupt the interaction between this cookie and your WordPress website might cause the error.
+Anything that may corrupt the interaction between this cookie and your WordPress website might cause the error.
 Most of the time, you’ll see the “Session expired” message.

 The issue could also come from the cookie that was already installed in your web browser for the website.
 In this situation, an expired cookie might override the most recent one, causing an error.

-If clearing your browser’s cache didn’t work, try to delete the cookie linked to your website.
+If clearing your browser’s cache didn’t work, try to delete all the cookies linked to your website.